itzikorfa/SE-Lite-Scrum/README.md

 # SE-Lite-Scrum
 This is the final project in `Software Engineering` Course in the [Open University of Israel](https://www.openu.ac.il/en/pages/default.aspx)[CS 22916]
-The Project is project management system that implement most of Scrum methodology
+The Project is project management system that implements most of Scrum methodology
 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and run on your local machine for development and testing purposes.

 ## Installing instruction
 * Clone the repository from GitHub